cossatot/puget_san_andreas_recurrence_paper/manuscript/recurrence_manuscript.md

 # Introduction

-The characterization of earthquake occurrence in time is of obvious importance in seismic hazard analysis, and is also of substantial (though less immediately practical) interest in the insight that it yields into the physics of the earthquake process: Different types of earthquake recurrence behaviour imply different types of loading, triggering and unloading (**reword**) of faults or fault systems [e.g. @faenza_non-parametric_2003] (**say something about interaction perhaps**).
+The characterization of earthquake occurrence in time is of obvious importance in seismic hazard analysis, and is also of substantial interest in the insight that it yields into the physics of the earthquake process: Different types of earthquake recurrence behaviour imply different types of loading, triggering and unloading (**reword**) of faults or fault systems [e.g.
+@faenza_non-parametric_2003] (**say something about interaction perhaps**).
 These

+The majority of studies seeking to characterize recurrence behavior or to make probabilistic earthquake forecasts based on recurrence behavior use standard, parametric probability distributions to represent recurrence.
+These may be generic distributions with widespread cross-disciplinary use, such as the normal, lognormal, Weibull and exponential distributions.
+Or they may be distributions that are specific to earthquake science, perhaps with some physical justification as well; the most prominent of the latter category is the Brownian Passage time (BPT) model [@kagan;  @ellsworth;
+@matthews_brownian_2002].
+Studies that incorporate empirical recurrence observations (from instrumental, historical or paleoseismological records) typically fit the parameters of the recurrence distribution to the data using maximum-likelihood or other optimization routines [e.g., **REFS**] and may draw many samples from the earthquake timing or recurrence probability estimates to propagate the uncertainty in the data to the parameter estimates [e.g., **REFS**].

+However, it is entirely possible and in some instances more appropriate to characterize recurrence non-parametrically.
+There are several reasons for doing so.
+A primary motivation is that the recurrence distributions listed above are typically applied to individual faults that may operate independently and may incorporate some manner of renewal (i.e. stress reloading), rather than populations of faults that may interact.
+Though the recurrence behavior of a given fault may be well characterized by, say, a BPT model, the statistical properties of a population of BPT faults is unlikely to be as well characterized by a BPT distribution.
+The major exception is the exponential distribution (the Poisson model) which depends only on the mean rate of events, and therefore can accommodate any number of faults but cannot account for fault reloading or interaction.
+Additionally, a researcher may simply wish to operate without specifying a particular model; non-parametric analysis of time-to-event data is extremely common across a wide range of social and natural sciences.

+In this work, we demonstrate methods to characterize and analyze the interevent (i.e. recurrence) times of faults and fault zones based on their paleoseismic histories.
+The recurrence distributions are constructed by Monte Carlo sampling of the empirical paleoearthquake age distributions, with and without constraints from stratigraphic ordering.
+Then, we illustrate the use of the statistical techniques of *survival analysis* to calculate the time-dependent earthquake rates, the expected times to the next event, and related quantities, and we show how those quantities may be updated given the elapsed time since the last event.

+We do not claim that for individual points or segments of a fault, the empirical recurrence distributions as derived here are more accurate characterizations of fault behavior than the aforementioned parametric models.
+In our methods, we embed the assumption that the recurrence behavior of these faults based on a small number of events ($n \le 30$) is sufficient to fully characterize their behavior.
+A particular weakness is that they lack the capability to describe recurrence intervals that are longer than those observed.
+The situation is different for fault systems, as the exponential model is the only one that is capable of dealing with multiple faults; therefore, our methods are self-evidently superior in that they are applicable.

+Regardless, the methods presented here are general, flexible and powerful, and may be applied to a range of problems in geoscience.

 ## Recurrence models

 ![Map of fault traces in the Puget lowlands hosting the earthquakes analyzed here. \label{fig_eq_map}](./figures/rupture_map.pdf)

+**need a SSAF map**

 # Earthquake geology of the Puget Lowlands and San Andreas